 The hair transplantation field is continuously evolving with various new technologies, techniques and procedures that can be applied for hair transplants.
 In this interesting discussion, we have compared our Dr Huber and Dr Jones’ FUE technique with the ARTAS FUE robotic hair transplantation technique.

-ARTAS vs. THTC’s FUE Technique – An interesting comparison
+ARTAS vs. THTS’s FUE Technique – An interesting comparison

 The hair transplantation field is continuously evolving, with various new technologies, techniques and procedures that can be applied for hair transplants.
 In this interesting discussion, we have compared the FUE technique both our doctors use with the ARTAS FUE robotic hair transplantation technique.
 FUE is one of the newer hair transplant procedures wherein hair follicles are removed from the donor’s scalp and harvested in the scalp areas where hair growth has stopped or where hair loss is significant.
 The ARTAS FUE robotic hair transplantation technique is an advanced and evolved version of the FUE procedure, which is meant to provide equal accuracy (as compared to a surgeon) while the grafts are being harvested during the transplantation process.

 ARTAS System History

 Restoration Robotics is a company founded by Dr. Frederick H. Moll, who developed the ARTAS System.
 This completely automated machine is the first robot designed to carry out the scoring aspect of the FUE hair transplant procedure.

 The robotic arm of ARTAS consists of cameras, colour identification sensors and 3-D imaging software that guide the robotic arm in selecting the follicles that need to be scored.
 ARTAS consists of the following components that have been designed to carry out the FUE process: